 How it works

 Normally when you print, you send the job directly to a printer.
 With Pharos, you send the document to a general print queue.
 You can then release the job at any Pharos printer on campus with your MIT ID card.

-You can send print jobs to Pharos printers from Athena clusters or personal computers.
+You can send print jobs to Pharos printers from Athena clusters or from work or personal computers.
 The Athena computers are already set up for Pharos, but you will need to install a client first on Macintosh, Windows, and Linux computers.

 Most of the Pharos printers are in Athena clusters and dorms; some are available in the MIT Libraries and near Athena Quickstation kiosks.
-You can view a list of MIT printer locations online.
+You can view a list of Athena clusters and printers on the Athena at MIT: Clusters page.
 The printers are black-ink laser printers, with the exception of the color printer in the Student Center (W20-575).

 Community members can check their page count at techcash.mit.edu.
 While the quota is managed through TechCash, there are no charges associated with using Pharos.

 There are printing terms of service to follow when using Pharos.
 The community may use printers for academic and personal documents, but are asked to use a copy machine to make multiple copies of documents.

 No Pharos print job should take longer than twenty minutes.
 It’s best to break big print jobs into smaller parts and release them when the printer is not in high demand.